MIT-LCP/physionet-build/GuideForNewDevelopers.md

 brew update
 brew install python
 ```
-To confirm that you have Python3 installed and can be accessed, please check this guide from [Official python installation for Mac](https://docs.python-guide.org/starting/install3/osx/#working-with-python-3).
+To confirm that you have Python3 installed and can be accessed, please check this guide from [official python installation for Mac](https://docs.python-guide.org/starting/install3/osx/#working-with-python-3).

-In summary, you should be able to access Python3 with the command `python`.
+In summary, you should be able to access Python3 with the command `python3`.
 TIP : you can quickly check the Python version by entering the command below on  the terminal

 ```sh
 python3 --version